hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_running_fastqc.md

 <img src="../img/filezilla_login.png" width="500">

+Once you have the html file copied over to your laptop, you should be able to open it in a browser.
+We are now all setup to look through our report and evaluate the quality of our sequence reads.

 ___

+> #### Other FAStQC output files
-> **NOTE:** The other output of FastQC is a .zip file.
+**NOTE:** The other output of FastQC is a .zip file.
 These .zip files need to be unpacked with the `unzip` program.
 If we try to `unzip` them all at once:
 >
 > ```bash
 > $ cd ~/rnaseq/results/fastqc/